Welcome to my web site. My name is Keith Jagger. I am Lead and Teaching Pastor at Grassroots Church in Thunder Bay, ON.

 About Keith: The Long of It (for those interested)

 Thomas Merton, the famous 20th-Century Trappist Monk, struggled for years with needing more solitude.
 I like Merton.
 He had this undeniable draw to the life of a lonely monk, finding God among streams and trees and in a well-tended cottage.
-And yet, as his ministry of writing blossomed, God allowed Merton to gain an international fame.
-A famous monk with a worldwide reach—I can barely imagine it.
-All in one day Merton could be found in manual labour at the Abbey of Gethsemane near Bardstown, KY and hours later he would be writing a letter, condemning the horrors of modern war, for a world-wide audience.
+I tend to look toward the peaceful hills of some ideal ranch.
+And yet, as his ministry of writing blossomed, God allowed Merton to gain influence in the secularized public life of his day.
+A famous monk with a worldwide reach.
+All in one day Merton could be found in manual labour at the Abbey of Gethsemane near Bardstown, KY and hours later he would be writing a letter, condemning the horrors of modern war.

-Later in his life he found some peace amidst his solitary influence.
+Later in his life Merton found some peace within this pull between public and rustic.
 Reflecting on the Virgin Mary’s gift of contemplation, how Jesus’s mother would treasure up for herself all that she had seen and heard, Merton writes of Mary: “She comes bringing solitude and society, life and death, war and peace, that peace may come out of war and that my solitude may place me somewhere in the history of my society.
 It is clear to me that solitude is my vocation, not as a flight from the world but as my place in the world.”
-He found out—about solitude—that it has nothing to do with isolation and everything to do with a sense of his world being right, at peace––whatever his situation––for the sake of God’s Kingdom.
+He found out—about solitude—that it has nothing to do with isolation and everything to do with a sense of his world being right, at peace, whatever his situation, for the sake of God’s Kingdom.
 “For me,” writes Merton, “to find solitude is only to separate myself from all the forces that destroy me and destroy history, in order to be united with the Life and Peace that build the City of God in history and rescue the children of God from hell.
 Christ is to be born.
 He is the hermit who is the center of history.”
-Solitude is never ultimately private.
-It frees us to enter danger zones and rescue the distressed.
+A hermit at the center of history!
+Yah.
+Solitude is never ultimately private, and our mission requires us to barricade ourselves away from all that would destroy us.

 A Bit of My Past

 Similar to Merton, the simple life of homesteading inspires me.
-My childhood memories cluster with adventures in wooded bluffs overlooking the Upper Mississippi River Valley.
-I spent summers and winters bush crafting and collecting enough merit-badges to be called “Eagle Scout”.
-I also have a deeply-sown sense of God from Saturday afternoons lost in the woods and Sunday after Sunday of devotion in Roman Catholic Mass.
+My childhood memories gather together around adventures in wooded bluffs overlooking the Upper Mississippi River Valley.
+I spent summers and winters bush crafting and collecting merit badges.
+I also have a deeply-sown sense of God from Saturday afternoons lost in the woods and Sunday mornings kneeling and standing and sitting and kneeling in the Roman Mass, in that perpetual sacrifice of acrobatic devotion.
+It was good.

-Then society made me a scholar.
-And God drew me into the fellowship of European Protestants.
-I studied world religions in university with a focus on the beginnings of Christianity and have now finished a PhD in Christian Origins.
+But, with some twists and turns, I stumbled into the fellowship of European Protestants.
+That’s how I became a scholar (please don’t call me an academic; that’s a different thing).
+I studied world religions in university with a focus on the beginnings of Christianity and have finished a PhD in Christian Origins.
 I studied Luke’s version of Jesus’s baptism scene, and its stress on God’s presence on earth—a dove descending in bodily form—within the research frameworks of my supervisor, N.T.
 Wright.

-At every step of the way, during these last 12 years, God kept me focused in local ministry in one form or another—sometimes a volunteer, other times a short-term missionary, sometimes an administrator (movement-maker) within a North American seminary community, other times a writer of church curriculum, sometimes studying the art of spiritual direction, other times leading small groupings of men and women in the formation of faith, hope, and love.
+At every step of the way, during these last 12 years, God kept me focused in local ministry in one form or another—sometimes a volunteer, other times a short-term missionary, sometimes an administrator-movement-maker within a North American seminary community, other times a writer of church curriculum, sometimes a student of the art of spiritual direction, other times leading small groupings of men and women in the formation of faith, hope, and love.

-Stationed in North America, I want to help guide the people of faith through the deep questions of truth and God and human flourishing.
-I believe that we have yet to imagine what kind of world we might steward where modern technology meets the living and transforming faith of the ancients.
+I want to help guide people of faith through the deep questions of truth and God and human flourishing.
+And I believe that we have yet to imagine what kind of world we might steward where modern technology meets the living and transforming faith of the ancients.

 What You Might Want to Know About Me Today